Williams Jerez

-Williams Alexander Jerez (/es/ born May 16, 1992) is a Dominican professional baseball pitcher for the Pericos de Puebla of the Mexican League.
-He was a 2nd round selection in the 2011 MLB Draft by the Boston Red Sox.
+Williams Alexander Jerez (/es/ born May 16, 1992) is a Dominican professional baseball pitcher who is a free agent.
+He was a 2nd round selection in the 2011 MLB draft by the Boston Red Sox.
 He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, San Francisco Giants, and Pittsburgh Pirates.

 Early life

 Jerez was born in Santiago de los Caballeros in the Dominican Republic.
 During his childhood, he was primarily a pitcher.
 In 2009 at the age of 17, Jerez along with his father and sister moved to Bushwick, Brooklyn in New York City.
 That year, he was discovered in a local park by a former minor league player.

 Initially attempting to enroll at Gregorio Luperón High School in Manhattan, Jerez later enrolled at Grand Street Campus in Williamsburg, Brooklyn.
 Jerez played center field at Grand Street for two seasons.
 He hit .519 with four home runs and 19 RBIs his first season.
 During his senior year he hit .692 with five home runs and 26 stolen bases, leading Grand Street to the 2011 Public Schools Athletic League (PSAL) Class A semi-finals.
 Jerez won the PSAL Wingate Award, given to the top senior in each sport.
 He also played summer baseball for Hank's Yanks, a team sponsored by Hank Steinbrenner.
 Jerez, however, drew controversy with some opposing coaches believing him to be older than high-school age.

 Coming out of high school, Jerez was considered a five-tool prospect, and was ranked among the top 100 prospects in the nation by both ESPN and Baseball America.
 His skill set drew comparisons to Carlos Beltrán.
 He received a baseball scholarship to San Jacinto College in Texas.